-If I Receive a Scholarship will it Affect my Financial Aid?
+If I receive a scholarship will it affect my Financial Aid?

-In some instances when you are awarded a scholarship after your financial aid has been awarded an over-award may occur.
-This means that the total of your awards exceed your cost of attendance.
+In some instances, when you are offered a scholarship after your financial aid has been offered an "over-award" may occur.
+This means that the total of your aid exceeds your cost of attendance.
 Federal regulations require FRCC to adjust aid to correct the over-award.
+In some cases, the adjustment may result in a further reduction of other aid (excluding the Pell grant) in order to award the scholarship.

-Example: Full time independent (as classified by FAFSA) student living off campus.
+Full time independent (as classified by FAFSA) student living off campus.

-$21,596 Cost of Attendance
+$24,369 Cost of Attendance

 -$0 Expected Family Contribution (EFC)

-= $21,596 Financial Need
+= $24,369 Financial Need

--$6,345 Pell Grant
+-$6,895 Pell Grant

 - $3,500 Subsidized Loan